 MongoDB is a NoSQL database designed for ease of development and scalability to support massive data processing and storage.
 Since NoSQL databases, like MongoDB and Cassandra, allow for virtually unlimited scaling of applications, they greatly increase application infrastructure complexity.
-Therefore, implementation of a MongoDB monitor is necessary in database administration for diagnosing issues and planning load distribution.
+Therefore, implementation of a MongoDB management tool is necessary in database administration for diagnosing issues and planning load distribution.

-With Applications Manager's MongoDB monitoring capability, gain in-depth visibility into the key metrics and understand MongoDB performance efficiency.
+With Applications Manager's MongoDB monitoring service, gain in-depth visibility into the key metrics and understand MongoDB performance efficiency.
 Applications Manager MongoDB monitoring tool is one of the very few MongoDB monitoring tools that offer deep visibility into MongoDB metrics coupled with intelligent analytical features for performance trend analysis and forecasting utilization trends.

 Monitoring MongoDB performance metrics with Applications Manager:

 When it comes to MongoDB monitoring, some of the important metrics to monitor are: